real-numbers/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk hist2](figure/hist2.png)

-The histogram is only slightly changed compared to the first one.
+Observatoion:  The histogram is slightly changed compared to the first one, with more days falling into the 10-15K bin.

+## What is the impact of imputing missing data on the estimates of the total daily number of steps?

 Just for further comparison, I also compared the statistics.